microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Watchdog Timer](images/config_bits_wdt.png)

 2.)
 After setting the WDT in the Configuration Bits tab, go to **Device Resources**, under **System** add the WDT module.
 Then set **Software Controlled Watchdog Timer Enable** to _ON_, set the **Watchdog Timer Clock Source Selection** to either the _LFINTOSC_ or _Secondary Oscillator (SOSC)_ and set the prescaler to an adequate value.
-Note: This example uses a value of 1:65536 for the _LFINTOSC_ for a timer of approximately two seconds, but a different timer period can be used.
+Note: This example uses a value of 1:262144 for the _LFINTOSC_ to give a period of approximately 8.4 seconds, but a different timer period may be used.

 ![Watchdog Timer Device Resources](images/WDT_DeviceResources.png)
 ![Watchdog Timer](images/WDT.png)

 3.)
-Once your code is generated just enable the WDT with the SEN bit before calling the Sleep command and disable it after leaving Sleep to prevent accidental resets.
+Once your code is generated, enable the WDT with the SEN bit before calling the Sleep command and disable it after leaving Sleep to prevent accidental resets.
 See the example below:

 ```
 WDTCONbits.SEN = 1; //Enable Watchdog Timer while in sleep